 COVID-19 Procedures: All business with the Commission should be through electronic filing systems, email, or by telephone.
 For public health safety, in-person visits to SCC offices are suspended.
 Filings or other deliveries are permitted by drop off at main entrance.
 On-site staff is minimal and processing of such deliveries may be delayed.

-- As a condition of renewal, the electronic application includes an “attestation” wherein the applicant must certify that they have, and will keep in force for as long as the license remains in effect, a $25,000 bond in favor of the Commonwealth with corporate sureties licensed by the Commission.
-The surety bond number, effective date and full name of the insurance company must be included on the application for renewal.
-The Bureau will not require receipt of the actual bond as a condition of renewal.
+As part of the renewal, the licensee must certify that a $25,000 bond in favor of the Commonwealth and obtained from an insurance company licensed by the Commission will remain in force for as long as the license remains in effect.
+The surety bond number, effective date and the name of the insurer must be included on the renewal application.
+The Bureau does not require submission of the continuation certificate as a condition of renewal.

-- If you renew your license but have not filed the Bureau of Insurance Maintenance Assessment Report and paid the Maintenance Assessment, your license may be revoked.
+If you renew your license but have not filed the Bureau of Insurance Maintenance Assessment Report and paid the Maintenance Assessment, your license will be administratively terminated.
 The Maintenance Assessment must be paid even if no Virginia business was transacted.
-Visit the Surplus Lines Brokers page for more information.